Hello there friend and Welcome aboard!!

 This baby is the best, so if you want to bypass the rest, and learn more about it, check out my official:

 The AT2020 USB is a close runner up to the Blue Yeti.
 It’s got a slightly better sound quality, but doesn’t make the top spot because of a lack of features as well as Ease of Use.
 It’s stand leaves a little to be desired.

-That said, the AT2020 also does well in nearly any instance, perhaps more-so than the Yeti.
+That said, the AT2020 also does well in nearly any instance, and proves a formidable entry level beast.
 Learn more about it in:

 3. Rode NT USB